Boron Deficiency in Soybeans

 - Increased number of pods

 - Better seed development and grain yield

-Soybeans are generally considered to be unresponsive to boron, and boron deficiency would only be expected on soils of very low boron status.
-Soybeans seem to be sensitive to boron toxicity, especially when the boron is applied to the leaves.
+Soybeans are considered to be non-responsive to boron.
+And, soybeans appear to be sensitive to boron toxicity, especially when the boron is applied to the leaves.
 However, yield reductions do not necessarily accompany leaf spotting and marginal necrosis caused by excessive boron accumulation.

 As with many plants, the earliest sign of boron deficiency occurs in the roots.
 The root tips die and new roots are initiated giving a rosette appearance.